FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 ### ReplaceMisconfiguredProcessGroups

 The `ReplaceMisconfiguredProcessGroups` subreconciler checks for process groups that need to be replaced in order to safely bring them up on a new configuration.
 The core action this subreconciler takes is setting the `removalTimestamp` field on the `ProcessGroup` in the cluster status.
-Later subreconcilers will do the work for handling the replacement, whether processes are marked for replacement through this subreconciler or another mechanism.
+Later subreconcilers will do the work for handling the replacement, whether podNames are marked for replacement through this subreconciler or another mechanism.

 See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.

 ### ReplaceFailedProcessGroups

 The `ReplaceFailedProcessGroups` subreconciler checks for process groups that need to be replaced because they are in an unhealthy state.
 This only takes action when automatic replacements are enabled.
 The core action this subreconciler takes is setting the `removalTimestamp` field on the `ProcessGroup` in the cluster status.
-Later subreconcilers will do the work for handling the replacement, whether processes are marked for replacement through this subreconciler or another mechanism.
+Later subreconcilers will do the work for handling the replacement, whether podNames are marked for replacement through this subreconciler or another mechanism.

 See the [Replacements and Deletions](replacements_and_deletions.md) document for more details on when we do these replacements.